Category: Digital marketing

 Exposing functionality to many clients also calls for APIs.
 Providers such as email senders or messaging services offer public APIs so other apps can hook in.

-A prime example of this is our AI blog writer, which provides API integration with powerful CMS platforms such as WordPress, Ghost, Wix, and Webflow.
+A prime example of this is Contentpen, which provides API integration with powerful CMS platforms such as WordPress, Ghost, Wix, and Webflow.

 Integration menu - Contentpen.ai